codywb/slack-pyblock-builder/README.md

   ###### *Note that the `()` wrapping the code constructing the instance of the `Message` object is required by PyCharm and other IDEs to ensure proper indentation for method chaining and serves no functional purpose in **PyBlock Builder**.

-    A more complex message may, of course, include—you guessed it!—blocks!.
+    A more complex message may, of course, include—you guessed it!—blocks!
     ```python
     from pyblock_builder.surfaces import Message
     from pyblock_builder.blocks import Section, Divider, Actions